Under Lock and Key

 Under Lock and Key is the third studio album by American heavy metal band Dokken, released on November 22, 1985, through Elektra Records.
 The album reached No. 32 on the U.S. Billboard 200 and remained on that chart for 67 weeks.
 Two singles also charted: "The Hunter" and "In My Dreams", both reaching No. 25 and 24 on Billboards Mainstream Rock respectively, with "In My Dreams" at No. 77 on the Billboard Hot 100.
 Under Lock and Key was certified Gold on March 4, 1986, and Platinum on April 14, 1987.

+Music

+The album's opener "Unchain the Night" is considered by some to be among the heaviest glam metal tracks.
+The song contains an acoustic intro.
+The guitar solo was described as "catacomb-clearing" by Revolver.

 Critical reception

 The album received mostly positive reviews.
 Eduardo Rivadavia in his review for AllMusic calls Under Lock and Key "quite possibly Dokken's most 'complete' album, with a little something for every type of fan", like "fist-pumping headbangers", extraordinary "bittersweet mid-paced rockers" ("Unchain the Night" and "The Hunter") and "saccharine ballads".
 Rivadavia recommends the album as the best introduction to new listeners of Dokken, but notes that heavy metal purists would likely prefer the band's 1984 album Tooth and Nail.

 Canadian journalist Martin Popoff considers the album "too weighted towards Def Leppard's fat-and-open formula rock", resulting "a bit subdued and predictable" in comparison with its predecessor.
 The band's glamorous look, the media exposure and George Lynch's "attempt to define the L.A. sound in his own image" do not save Under Lock and Key from sounding "like the work of a band just fed".